berniris/DC-Pawlitics/README.md

 1. Completed and tested model.
 2. Remember to push model.
  ### *Saturday*
-1. Completed Controller and sizeable dent in Router.
+1. Completed Controller
+2. Sizeable dent in Router.
  ### *Sunday*
  1. Completed Router by early part of day.
  2. Completed 'ejs' files and begin styling latter part of day.